 Figure 6.10.2.2-2: Procedures to Access localized services based on Onboarding

 1. The Localized Service Provider (LSP) establishes a service agreement with the operator of a Hosting Network.
 The LSP also establishes a service agreement with the UE to enable the UE to receive the information needed to discover/access Hosting Network and the localized service.
 The hosting network is configured based on the service agreement, e.g., DNN/S-NSSAI configuration for access to localized service, QoS, number of end-users, time, location, whether home network services can be accessed via the hosting network, etc. The configuration of the Hosting Network is performed by means that are outside of the 3GPP scope.
 The UE performs the procedures defined in 3GPP TS 23.502 to get the 5GC network access.

+NOTE: In figure 6.10.2.2-2, the same network takes the role of the Onboarding network and then of the hosting network.
+Also, DCS can be involved in step 1c for primary authentication or as a part of step 2(secondary authentication).

 2. Localized service advertisements prompt UE's user using default credentials where UE authenticates with the DCS (e.g., per TS 33.501[4] Annex I.9.2).
 The procedures are similar to the existing 23.501[BB] clause 5.30.2.10.2. e.g., After a successful onboarding procedure, the LSP sends a Security Profile corresponding to the UE and LSP certificate to the LSP access.
 The Security Profile associated with the LSP contains all the necessary data to establish a TLS tunnel between the LSP and UE.